buglabs/bugswarm-renesas/readme.markdown

 	![Select Board](https://raw.github.com/buglabs/bugswarm-renesas/yrdkrl78g14/tutorial/images/swarmSelectBoard.png)

 1. Click on the second dropdown box.
-You should see the ```ID``` from the LCD screen in the list.
+You should see the ```MAC``` from the LCD screen in the list.
 Select that entry and click "Go!".

 	![Select Device](https://raw.github.com/buglabs/bugswarm-renesas/yrdkrl78g14/tutorial/images/swarmSelectDevice.png)